 Following completion of the resource drilling at the Plomosas Mine and San Juan Areas, the Company initiated a 14,000 m exploration drill program targeting newly identified and untested silver-gold veins on its concessions within the Rosario Mining District.
-This program focuses on new target sites on the Company's extensive silver-gold vein systems that extend over structural trends covering Plomosas and San Marcial.
+This program focused on new target sites on the Company's extensive silver-gold vein systems that extend over structural trends covering Plomosas and San Marcial.

-Among the recently discovered epithermal vein and breccia targets to be tested are the GAP Area system, between the San Marcial and San Juan Areas (Figure 2) and epithermal mineralization identified to the south of the Plomosas Mine Area ("Plomosas South").
-The program at Plomosas South provides step-out extension potential to the current Plomosas Mine Area mineral resource estimate.
-The GAP Area was covered by the recently completed NW extension of the San Marcial ground geophysical (IP and magnetometry) program (see News Release dated February 22, 2021), extending from San Marcial northwesterly to the San Juan Area (Figure 2).
+Among the recently discovered epithermal vein and breccia targets tested in this program are the GAP Area system, between the San Marcial and San Juan Areas (Figure 6) and epithermal mineralization identified to the south of the Plomosas Mine Area ("Plomosas South").
+The program at Plomosas South tested step-out extension potential to the current Plomosas Mine Area mineral resource estimate.
+The GAP Area was covered by the 2021 NW extension of the San Marcial ground geophysical (IP and magnetometry) program (see News Release dated February 22, 2021), extending from San Marcial northwesterly to the San Juan Area (Figure 9).

-Another new area being drilled in the current program is the Loma Dorada structure (Figure 2), an epithermal gold vein target which is on the northern extension of the La Colorada vein system, where the Company recently released high-grade results from LCS21-04 containing 0.65 m at 10,777 g/t AgEq (see News Release dated June 10, 2021).
-Geological mapping commenced at Loma Dorada during the June quarter and continued into the September quarter with a number of shallow portable drill holes also completed, testing some of the mapped structures (Table 5).
-Significant mapping and drill programs have also commenced on the El Saltito and Trampolín vein systems within the Plomosas concessions (Figure 2).
+Another new area drilled in the 2021 program was the Loma Dorada structure (Figure 6), an epithermal gold vein target which is on the northern extension of the La Colorada vein system, where the Company drilled high-grade results from LCS21-04 containing 0.65 m at 10,777 g/t AgEq (see News Release dated June 10, 2021).
+Significant mapping and drill programs were also undertaken on the El Saltito and Trampolín vein systems within the Plomosas concessions (Figure 6).